Blursoftwares/JAVASCRIPT/13-error-handling/projects/advanced-error-handling.md

 import ErrorBoundary from './ErrorBoundary';
 import BuggyComponent from './BuggyComponent'; // Assume this component has an error

+// Main application component
 function App() {
     return (
+        // Wrap the BuggyComponent with ErrorBoundary
         <ErrorBoundary>
             <BuggyComponent />
         </ErrorBoundary>
     );
 }

-export default App;
+// Export the App component for use in the main entry file export default App;
 ```